forcedotcom/sfdx-code-analyzer-vscode/README.md

 ---

-**Terms of Use for the Code Analyzer VS Code Extension (Beta)**
+**Terms of Use for the Code Analyzer VS Code Extension**

 Copyright 2023 Salesforce, Inc. All rights reserved.

-These Terms of Use govern the download, installation, and/or use of the beta Code Analyzer VS Code Extension provided by Salesforce, Inc. (“Salesforce”) (the “Extension”).
+These Terms of Use govern the download, installation, and/or use of the Code Analyzer VS Code Extension provided by Salesforce, Inc. (“Salesforce”) (the “Extension”).

 **License**: Salesforce grants you a non-transferable, non-sublicensable, non-exclusive license to use the Extension, at no charge, subject to these Terms.
 Salesforce reserves all rights, title, and interest in and to the Extension.